Loading...

 • Waiting too long: admissions timelines can be tighter than expected.

-The optimal school is typically the one that matches your family’s real routine: location, support, and everyday comfort for your child — not the school with the flashiest marketing.
+Typically, the right school is the one that fits your family’s real routine: location, backing, and daily comfort for your child—not the one with the flashiest marketing.